Evolution of Modern Microprocessors

 The Pentium pro was the second generation microprocessor based on the P6 architecture which only lasted for three generations up to the Pentium 3.
 They improved in their power consumption as they had 5.5million transistors and this prevented much overheating unlike the first generation microprocessors.
 The second generation microprocessor increased their processing speed to between 150MHZ and 200MHZ.

 The next generation of microprocessors was generally referred to as Pentium 2.
 Their processing speed increased considerably to 266MHZ.
 As the need to avoid much overheating by the processor, these processors had 7.5million transistors.
 However, there was need for faster processing and thus Intel gave rise to a new generation called Pentium 3.
-Bourne (1992), says that this was the time “Gigahertz” was introduced and these microprocessors had a speed of 1GHZ.
+This was the time “Gigahertz” was introduced and these microprocessors had a speed of 1GHZ.
 But due to much competition mainly from AMD, Intel increased this speed to 1.13GHZ of the processing chip.
 Consequently, this action of the “Gigahertz” race was criticized by AMD as unreliable and unstable and as a result the Pentium 4 was introduced.
 This new Pentium had a processing speed of 1.4GHZ and 1.5GHZ with 42million transistors.

-Today’s Pentium D processor carries 376million transistors with a processing speed of 3.6GHZ while that of the single core Pentium has a processing speed of 3.8GHZ.
+Today’s Pentium D processor carries 376 million transistors with a processing speed of 3.6GHZ while that of the single core Pentium has a processing speed of 3.8GHZ.
 In addition, the rise of new microprocessor has led to the increase of clock speed, high power consumption and greater heat dissipation.
 Moreover, new desktop processors to be released will mainly concentrate on chip design as this will balance power consumption which has been a major problem with microprocessors.

-AMD has been one of the great competitors to Intel.
-In recent times they have advanced in their technology in order to gain a wider market scope.
+AMD on the other hand, has been one of the great competitors to Intel.
+In recent times, they have equally advanced in their technology in order to gain a wider market scope.
 This has been through the release of Athlon, Thunderbird, and Duron.
 Unlike the processors in Intel mainly Pentium 3 that were based on NetBurst architecture, Athlon processor from AMD is based on the K7 architecture.
 The K7 is a form of architecture that consists of processors with high performance speeds.
 However, the latest release of Intel’s Pentium 4 is not based on any architecture since the NetBurst architecture was for Pentium 3.
 As a result, this release from AMD has been successful unlike Intel’s old architecture that limits its top processor at the moment.

 A number of processor chips are in the market today.
 They range from low cost processors to high cost.
 Sempron that was manufactured by AMD is a budget friendly chip used in notebooks and desktops and is more efficient than Intel’s Atom.